grpc/proposal/A51-custom-backend-metrics.md

 // Records the memory utilization metric measurement for the call. function recordMemoryUtilizationMetric(double value);

+// Records the queries per second measurement. function recordQpsMetric(double value);
 ```

 Recording the same metric multiple times overrides the previously provided values.
-The methods can be called at any time during an RPC lifecycle,
-depending on the particular type of the cost or utilization measurement.
+The methods can be called at any time during an RPC lifecycle, depending on the particular type of the cost or utilization measurement.
 For example, an RPC request size may
 be recorded at the beginning of the call, while a queue-size may be reported at any time during the call lifetime.
-The data is dumped and translated to an `OrcaLoadReport` at the end of each RPC by the interceptor,
-and sent out as the trailing metadata.
+The data is translated to an `OrcaLoadReport` at the end of each RPC and sent out as the trailing metadata.

-### Out of Band Metrics Reporting
-To periodically receive metrics data from a backend server, the client opens a stream on the
-established connection to the server to request the load report.
-The request should specify metrics reporting interval.
-The interval will be validated by the server,
-see validation details below.
-Meanwhile, the server registers an OOB streaming service to emit the metrics.

-#### The Server API
-We will provide a builtin implementation of [xds.service.orca.v3.OpenRCAService](https://github.com/cncf/xds/blob/eded343319d09f30032952beda9840bbd3dcf7ac/xds/service/orca/v3/orca.proto#L27)
-streaming service defined by ORCA in each supported language.
+#### Per-Server Recording

+We will define a metric recorder that is per-server.
+This can be used with
-The implementation service holds the utilization metrics data in key/value pairs using a map.
+both per-request and out-of-band metrics reporting.
+The implementation holds the utilization metrics data in key/value pairs using a map.
 We will expose set-style APIs for user's server applications to update the metrics data, pseudo-code as follows:

 ```
-// Update the metrics value corresponding to the specified key. function setUtilizationMetric(String key, double value);
+// Update the metrics value corresponding to the specified key. function putUtilizationMetric(String key, double value);

 // Replace the whole metrics data using the specified map. function setAllUtilizationMetrics(Map<String, Double> metrics);